unicorn-yh/MySensor/README.md

 # MySensor
-A simple sensor mobile application for signal detection which get Bluetooth signals from a multimeter.
+A simple mobile application for signal detection which get Bluetooth signals from a multimeter.